McClellandLegge/shinydashtabs/README.md

 #### 3. Run the App

+If you initialized the framework within an existing project make sure to start a new session (click the power icon in the upper right corner of the RStudio Webserver or type `q()` on the Console window).

 You're ready to go!
 The app will run (and be empty).
 You can run the app by pressing Ctrl + Shift + Enter when focused in the `app.R` script or type:

 ```r